Home / packaging / how to make custom packaging

 Measure the Size of your Packaging

-Measuring the size of your packaging before creating a dieline is essential, as it ensures accurate dimensions for a precise layout, proper fold and cut lines, and adequate bleed areas, preventing misalignment and optimizing material usage for cost-effective packaging.
+Measuring the size of packaging can help ensure accurate dimensions for a precise layout, proper fold and cut lines, and adequate bleed areas, preventing misalignment and optimizing material usage for cost-effective packaging.

 6. Create a Dieline for the Packaging

-Create a dieline for the packaging by designing a precise vector template that serves as a blueprint for cutting, folding, and assembling the final packaging.
-A dieline ensures that your packaging design aligns accurately with production requirements, preventing misalignments and structural issues.
-It includes essential elements such as packaging dimensions, cut lines, fold lines, bleed areas, and glue tabs, all of which guide the die-cutting process.
+Create a die line for the packaging by designing a precise vector template that serves as a blueprint for cutting, folding, and assembling the final packaging.
+A dieline can help guarantee that the packaging design aligns accurately with production requirements and structural issues.
+It includes elements such as packaging dimensions, cut lines, fold lines, bleed areas, and glue tabs, all of which guide the die-cutting process.
 Before starting the dieline, consider key factors like the product’s size, weight, and purpose, whether for retail display or e-commerce shipping.

 The image below displays the dieline for a mailer box, with red cutting lines indicating where to cut, blue crease lines showing fold points, and the green bleed area providing extra space beyond cut lines to accommodate printing shifts for a seamless design.